cunilog/cunilog/readme.md

 Cunilog is a simple and easy-to-use platform-independent module/unit written in C to log events in high-performance applications.

-It serves as a drop-in module where you just add the two files, the combined source code and the combined header files, to your own project and build everything together.
+It serves as a drop-in module where you just add the two files (combined source code and combined header files) to your own project and build everything together.
 It can also be built as statically or dynamically linked libraries.

 ## Disclaimer and Status